AnyChart/docs.anychart.com/Gantt_Chart/DataGrid.md

 {sample :width 690 :height 200}GANTT\_Chart\_18{sample}

+You can also use images in background

+{sample :width 690 :height 200}GANTT\_Chart\_19{sample}

-You can also override the drawing of buttons completely by passing the drawing function to the content method:
+You can also override the drawing of buttons completely by passing the drawing function to the {api:anychart.core.gantt.DataGridButton#content}content{api} method:

 ```
 var buttons = chart.dataGrid().buttons();